RasmusRynell/Stryktipsetleague-automated/README.md

 From the top folder simply run:
 ```
 make
-python ./main.py
+python3 ./main.py
 ```

 ## Notes
-* When compiling dijkstras remember to compile for 64 but systems in order to not run out of memory when running. (see make-file)
+* When compiling dijkstras remember to compile for 64 but systems in order to not run out of memory at runtime. (see make-file)